microsoft/hands-on-lab-serverless/docs/workshop.md

 </div>

-The Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
+Event Grid is an event broker that you can use to integrate applications while subscribing to event sources.
 These events are delivered through Event Grid to subscribers such as applications, Azure services, or any accessible endpoint.
 Azure services, First and Third-party SaaS services as well as custom applications can be the source of these events.

+### 🚀 Create the Event Grid System Topic

 The main Event Grid concept we'll use for the rest of this lab is called `System Topic`.
 A system topic in Event Grid represents one or more events published by Azure services such as Azure Storage and Azure Event Hubs.
-It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all the subscribers based on their defined `event filters`.
+It basically plays the role of a pub-sub topic centralizing all the events of the associated Azure resource, and send them to all `subscribers` based on their defined `event filters` defined in specific `Event subscriptions`.

-### Create the Event Grid System Topic
+You will now have to link the audios' storage you just created (named like `st<environment><region><application-name><owner><instance>`) with an Event Grid **System Topic**.

-You can create Event Grid System Topics :
+Here are the main options to create Event Grid System Topics:

-- Directly from the resource you want to monitor using the `Events` menu.
+1. Directly from the resource you want to monitor using the `Events` menu.
 A system topic will be created automatically with a unique name and will be linked to the resource.
+You will have to create an `Event Subscription` via this method.
-- Manually, using the `System Topics` resource type in the Azure Portal, or thanks to the Azure CLI.
-This will allow you to define the name of the system topic and the resource it will be linked to.
+1. Manually, using the `Event Grid System Topics` resource type in the Azure Portal, or thanks to the Azure CLI.
+This will allow you to define the name of the system topic and the resource it will be linked to. `Event Subscription` **not required** at the creation of the resource with this method.

 For this step, creating the Event Grid System Topic will be enough, as the actual `event subscription` and `event filters` will be defined and automatically created by the Logic App trigger setup [later on](workshop/serverless-overview/?step=1#trigger-the-logic-app).

 <div class="task" data-title="Tasks">

-> Create an Event Grid System Topic with the following parameters :
+> **Manually** Create an Event Grid System Topic with the following parameters :
 >
 > - Topic type : `Microsoft.Storage.StorageAccounts`
 > - Source : The name of the storage account created in the previous steps
 > - Location : Must be the same location as the storage account
+> - Do not create any `event subscription` yet.

 </div>